 1.1 What is the Raspberry Pi?

 Under development since 2006, the Raspberry Pi is a small computer with the components mounted on a credit card sized motherboard, running a dedicated version of Linux.

-Capable of offering basic office computing, low-level gaming, Internet and email access, media playback and many other features regularly expected from a computer in the 21st century, the Raspberry Pi achieves all of this with a stripped-down component count, an ARM processor and a very low price.
+Capable of offering basic office computing, low-level gaming, Internet and email access, media playback and many other features regularly expected from a computer in the 21st century, the Pi achieves all of this with a stripped-down component count, an ARM processor and a very low price.

 Costs are kept so low by selling the computer without cables, storage or a case.
 Cables and storage are of course vital, and if you decide that you need a case, there are various solutions available (see 3.1 Case Options).

 You may be aware that the Pi is not the only small computer project.
 Over the past few years a number of stripped down, low-cost computers have been released for enthusiasts, in some ways echoing the golden homebrew days of the 1970s and 1980s.